LuisMayo/objection_engine/README.md

 ### Prerequisites

- - Python 3
+ - Python 3 with pip
  - FFMPEG instalation.
-In most Linux distros it should be available in the default package manager, although it may have some caveats (more info on faq.md).
+In most Linux distros it should be available in the default package manager.
 In Windows systems it'd include downloading a [pre-compiled zip folder](https://ffmpeg.org/download.html#build-windows), extracting it and adding the /bin folder into the [system path](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/)

 #### Optional
  - [Google Translation API Credentials](https://cloud.google.com/translate/docs/setup): These are needed for language support other than English.
 Other languages may work even without this credentials as the system will fallback to TextBlob's translation system.